AhmetZamanis/KaggleStoreSales/ReportPart1.md

   component.
 If the time series have a **hierarchy**, i.e. if they sum up together in a certain way, we can map that hierarchy as a dictionary to later perform hierarchical reconciliation.
-We will explore this further in Part 2 of the analysis.
+We will explore this further in part 2 of the analysis.

-- Static covariates are time-invariant covariates that may be used in predictions.
-In our case, the city or cluster of a store may be static covariates, but for part 1 of our analysis we are looking at national sales, so we won’t use these.
+- **Static covariates** are time-invariant covariates that may be used as predictors, if not used to split the time series into a multivariate series.
+They are stored together with the target series in Darts TS.
+In our case, the type or cluster of a store may be used as static covariates, but for part 1 of our analysis we are looking at national sales, so we won’t use these.

 ## Overview of hybrid modeling approach